microsoft/debug-adapter-protocol/specification.md

 The 'cancel' request is used by the frontend in two situations:
 - to indicate that it is no longer interested in the result produced by a specific request issued earlier
 - to cancel a progress sequence.
+Clients should only call this request if the capability 'supportsCancelRequest' is true.

 This request has a hint characteristic: a debug adapter can only be expected to make a 'best effort' in honouring this request but there are no guarantees.